maxim/shmacros/README.md

 Shmacros
 ========

-Pack of shoulda macros for easier model testing.
+A pack of shoulda macros for testing Rails apps.

 Install
 -------